IepIweidieng/duzhi-bot-2021/README.md

 Template code for ToC Project 2021.

-A LINE bot based on a finite state machine.
+A LINE bot based on finite state machines.

 More details are available in [the slides](https://hackmd.io/@TTW/ToC-2019-Project#) and [the FAQ](https://hackmd.io/s/B1Xw7E8kN)